-Where to find the most useful unstructured data?
-Go online
+2. Go online to find the most useful unstructured data

 While solicited feedback, such as customer commentary gathered from surveys, purchase feedback and after-service feedback, has its value and typically provides you with what you’re looking for, unsolicited feedback offers deeper context and more surprises.
 Often, this kind of unstructured data provides you with exactly what you didn’t know you were looking for.

 The best place to find all kinds of unstructured data is on the web.
 Companies like Keatext offer a service that uses software scripts that “scrape” this data from sites such as Amazon, Yelp, and TripAdvisor for customer comments, and sites like Indeed and Glassdoor for current and former employee feedback.
 Identifying which sites feature the most relevant data for the clients’ needs and scraping several offers a more dynamic data set that can provide a bigger feedback picture on your company.